 We are biased, of course: ship it!
 But we do understand your concerns because it can cost between $650 and $1,000 to hire a transport service to move your car for you from, for example, New York to Florida, one-way.

 You’ll save time.
 Seriously: how much more time do you want to spend in the cold?
 Aren’t you traveling south to get away from it?
 Get there sooner by flying down and having your car shipped.

 Depending on how far north your starting point is, it can take two or three days (one or two nights) to drive.
 You’ll add several hundred/thousand-plus miles to your car getting there, and then another several hundred/thousand-plus miles on your way back.
-(For example, it’s about 1,500 miles one way from Boston to Naples, Florida.)
+(For example, it’s about 1,500 miles one way from Boston, Massachusetts to Fort Lauderdale, Florida.)

 Then let’s add on the cost of one or two nights in a hotel, food along the way, gasoline and, of course, the wear and tear on your car.

 The IRS allows those who use their personal vehicles for work or business to deduct 58 cents a mile (2019 deduction) because that’s what experts believe it actually costs to drive a car one mile when taking into account the purchase price of the car, gas, repairs, and insurance.
 Therefore that 1,500-mile trip from Boston to Naples? $840!
 Just about the price of shipping a four-door sedan instead!

 Add in hotel stays and food purchases and you easily could end up spending between $1,500 to drive the car to your winter home!

 So, ship it!
 And start your fun-in-the-sun days earlier – and stay there a few days longer before heading home.

 Because many of you are starting to think about your trip back north, we’ll discuss the ins and outs of shipping your car back home in the spring.